This incredible World Series gets the Game 7 it deserves

 The suspense will end Wednesday night in Los Angeles with the Game 7 this series so richly deserves.
 For only the third time in history, two 100-win teams will play a seventh game to decide a title.
 The 54,000-something fans in attendance probably won't need Ashton Kutcher, Mila Kunis, Kareem Abdul-Jabbar and Rob Lowe waving flags and dancing on the dugout roofs to reinforce the magnitude of the situation.

 "Now that it's going to seven games, it's got to be considered as the best World Series of all time," Houston shortstop Carlos Correa said.
-"Seven games of non-stop, great baseball."
+"Seven games of nonstop, great baseball."

 This will mark the 39th time the World Series has gone seven games.
 Of the previous 38, the road team has come out on top 19 times.
 It has happened twice in the past three Octobers -- when the San Francisco Giants took down the Kansas City Royals at Kauffman Stadium in 2014 and the Chicago Cubs beat the Cleveland Indians at Progressive Field last year.